top of page

 - Noreen Ryan, Domain Lead for Quality Healthcare, Imperial College London School of Medicine

 QI is recognised as a key element of practice for health professionals.
-It underpins building capability and leadership, and is a driving force for engaging health professionals in positive change creation.
+It underpins building capability and leadership and is a driving force for engaging health professionals in positive change creation.

 #2: STAFF AND STUDENTS CARE ABOUT SUSTAINABILITY

-#3: be AGENTS FOR POSITIVE CHANGE
+#3: BE AGENTS FOR POSITIVE CHANGE

 Although all sectors need to be involved in the sustainable transformation of our society, there are a number of reasons why the healthcare sector should take the lead.